 Nestled at the junction of the Susquehanna and Chenango rivers, the Greater Binghamton region, near the Pennsylvania border and home to a quarter million people, is rich in scenic beauty.
 It's a safe, friendly and affordable community that offers countless outdoor recreational and cultural opportunities, along with coffee houses, concerts, restaurants and shopping malls.
 While enjoying the comfort and ease of living in a cozy town, you will also appreciate the easy access to New York City and other major metropolitan areas.
 Information on how to travel from Binghamton to other U.S. cities: http://www.binghamton.edu/oip/ddp/about-binghamton.html

 2019-2020 Cost Estimate at Binghamton University (subject to change):

 The estimate doesn't include international health insurance, travel, personal expenses, entertainment, and special purchases.
 The amount students should budget for personal expenses and travel is a personal decision and varies significantly from student to student.

-Apply online from this website.
-The application consists of a DDP Admission Form, a Financial Statement, a Bank Statement certifying sufficient funds of 41,000 USD, Code of Conduct Acknowledgement, Official copy of TOEFL/IELTS test report, and High School Transcript.
+The application consists of an Admission Form (Questionnaire), which will require a scholarship letter from the Chinese government, a Bank Statement certifying sufficient funds of $20,736 USD, an official copy of TOEFL/IELTS test report, and a High School Transcript.